macco3k/yak-interviews-daniele/README.md

 ### Design decisions

 I went for a cli application to experiment with Go and its packages.
-I chose to use the [cli](https://github.com/urfave/cli) library for the command line interface as that seems to be one of the most popular one.
+I chose to use the [cli](https://github.com/urfave/cli) library for the command line interface as that seems to be one of the most popular ones.
-This allowed be to focus on the logic of the assignment, and not on the command line interface implementation details.
+This allowed me to focus on the logic of the assignment, and not on the command line interface implementation details.

-I've decided to get the webhook's and alert's definitions from JSON files, as that allows some flexibility and allows the user to easily edit the definitions.
+I've decided to get the webhook's and alert's definitions from JSON files, as that leaves the user free to easily edit the definitions without having to struggle with long JSON strings in the command line.
 The api key can also be provided either directly via a flag, or an environment variable, whichever is more convenient.

 Not being familiar with Go, I relied on packages to manage tricky bits such as JSON parsing from bytes without having to define structs for the JSON schema.
-The general structure of the application is pretty simple, and boils down to a simple split between the different functions representing the steps of the command:
+The general structure of the application is pretty simple, and boils down to a simple split between the different functions representing the steps of the flow:

 - `createWebhook`
 - `getWebhookExternalId`